Corporatism: Corporate solidarism

-Sociologist Émile Durkheim advocated a form of corporatism termed "solidarism" that advocated creating an organic social solidarity of society through functional representation.
-Solidarism was based upon Durkheim's view that the dynamic of human society as a collective is distinct from that of an individual, in that society is what places upon individuals their cultural and social attributes.
+Sociologist Émile Durkheim (1858–1917) advocated a form of corporatism termed "solidarism" that advocated creating an organic social solidarity of society through functional representation.
+Solidarism built on Durkheim's view that the dynamic of human society as a collective is distinct from the dynamic of an individual, in that society is what places upon individuals their cultural and social attributes.

 Durkheim posited that solidarism would alter the division of labour by evolving it from mechanical solidarity to organic solidarity.
 He believed that the existing industrial capitalist division of labour caused "juridical and moral anomie", which had no norms or agreed procedures to resolve conflicts and resulted in chronic confrontation between employers and trade unions.
 Durkheim believed that this anomie caused social dislocation and felt that by this "it is the law of the strongest which rules, and there is inevitably a chronic state of war, latent or acute".
 As a result, Durkheim believed it is a moral obligation of the members of society to end this situation by creating a moral organic solidarity based upon professions as organized into a single public institution.

-Corporate solidarism is a form of corporatism that advocates creating solidarity instead of collectivism in society through functional representation, believing that it was up to the people to end the chronic confrontation between employers and labor unions by creating a single public institution.
-Solidarism rejects a materialistic approach to social, economic, and political problems, while also rejecting class conflict.
+Corporate solidarism is a form of corporatism that advocates creating solidarity instead of collectivism in society through functional representation, believing that it is up to the people to end the chronic confrontation between employers and labor unions by creating a single public institution.
+Solidarism rejects a "materialistic" approach to social, economic, and political problems, while also rejecting class conflict.
 Just like corporatism, it embraces tripartism as its economic system.

 Liberal corporatism

-The idea of liberal corporatism has also been attributed to English liberal philosopher John Stuart Mill who discussed corporatist-like economic associations as needing to "predominate" in society to create equality for labourers and give them influence with management by economic democracy.
-Unlike some other types of corporatism, liberal corporatism does not reject capitalism or individualism, but believes that the capitalist companies are social institutions that should require their managers to do more than maximize net income by recognizing the needs of their employees.
+John Stuart Mill supported corporatism as needing to predominate in society to create equality for labourers and give them a voice in management through democratic economic rights.
+Unlike a number of other forms of corporatism, liberal corporatism does not reject markets or individualism, but rather believes that a business is a social institution that requires a recognition of the needs of its members.
+This liberal corporatist ethic was similar to Taylorism but called for democratisation of the firm and election of management.

-This liberal corporatist ethic is similar to Taylorism, but endorses democratization of capitalist companies.
-Liberal corporatists believe that inclusion of all members in the election of management in effect reconciles "ethics and efficiency, freedom and order, liberty and rationality".

-Liberal corporatism began to gain disciples in the United States during the late 19th century.
-Economic liberal corporatism involving capital-labour cooperation was influential in Fordism.
-Liberal corporatism has also been an influential component of the progressivism in the United States that has been referred to as "interest group liberalism".
+Liberal corporatism was an influential component of the progressivism in the United States that has been referred to as "interest group liberalism".
+Labour leaders' and progressives' advocacy of liberal corporatism is believed to have been influenced in reaction to the rise of syndicalism and particularly anarcho-syndicalism at the time in Europe.